 Tracey Edwards (BA Hons CYP Open, MA CYP Open and MA Ed Open, PGCE PCE, Wolverhampton) is Senior Lecturer in Education at the Open University in the Faculty of Wellbeing, Education, and Senior Fellow of the Higher Education Academy since 2016.
-She currently holds the role of Programme lead for Childhood and Youth Studies.
+She currently holds the role of Programme Lead for Childhood and Youth Studies.

 Tracey started her working life as an Early Years Manager before moving to Primary as a Higher-Level Teaching Assistant (HLTA) in 2000.
 Following a degree with the Open University she trained to teach in Further and Higher Education in 2009.
 She started teaching in a Further Education college teaching Level 1-5 and became Head of the Care Department in 2011.
 Tracey moved to the University of Wolverhampton in 2013 where she became Course Leader for the Family and Community degree and Senior Lecturer in Early Years.
-In 2019 she was appointed Head of Department MA Education and Early Career Development.
+In 2019 she was appointed Head of Department for MA Education and Early Career Development.

 Tracey’s PhD research explored gender in gender-neutral spaces in the early years and extended her research around children's perceptions of male and female practitioners in Men in childcare, what do children think? with the London Early Years Foundation.